-Andrew Rowe is the Chief Executive Officer of Havelock Housing Association, which provides low-cost safe and secure homes for people experiencing financial disadvantage, and accessible housing for people with a disability.
+Andrew Rowe was most recently the Chief Executive Officer of Havelock Housing Association, which provides low-cost safe and secure homes for people experiencing financial disadvantage, and accessible housing for people with a disability.

 He has served the community sector for almost 20 years, including as a board director and chair for a disability advocacy organisation, the ACT Council of Social Service, and is currently a board director of Common Ground Canberra, and Vice Chair of ACTCOSS.

 Andrew is a champion of social justice and believes in creating enduring, values-based partnerships based on common purpose.
 He is a strong supporter of the Housing First, Youth Foyer and Common Ground housing models, and firmly believes that safe and secure long-term housing is the first step in rebuilding lives.

 Alicia Flack-Kone – Ordinary Director

 Alicia is the mother of a 12-year-old son with Down syndrome.
 Alicia is the President of the ACT Down Syndrome Association and was a former member of the ACT Office of Disability Board.
 She is a member of the ACT Disability Education Reference Group, member of ACT Council of Social Service and Board member of Down Syndrome Australia (DSA).
 Alicia’s career has spanned across 25 years in education and training, and she has been an activist and advocate for social change during this time.
 Alicia is currently employed as a corporate trainer in mental health.
 When she can Alicia enjoys mountain bike riding.

 Andrew Scotford – Ordinary Director